 What would be the Best Photos to take at the Scene of a Road Crash?

 Much has been written about the dangers of cellular phones and the need to avoid them as typical distractions while driving.
-Modern day cellular phones with built in cameras could however also be a very important tool to gather evidence at an accident scene.
-The Arrive Alive website has approached well - known forensic accident reconstructionist, Stan Bezuidenhout and asked him to provide information on the topic “The perfect 36 Photographs of any accident”.
+Modern-day cellular phones with built-in cameras could however also be a very important tool to gather evidence at an accident scene.
+The Arrive Alive website has approached well - known forensic accident reconstructionist, Stan Bezuidenhout and asked him to provide information on the topic “The perfect 36 Photographs of an accident”.